cackle-rs/cackle/HOW_IT_WORKS.md

 * What object files and rlibs are being linked
 * What binary output (executable or shared object) is being produced

-We pass this information to main cackle process.
+We pass this information to the main cackle process.
 It then analyses these to determine what APIs were used and by which crates.
 For more details on this analysis, see [API analysis](#api-analysis).

-If the output of the linker is a build script (we're compiling a build.rs), then we rename the output and copy the cackle binary in its place.
-This lets us wrap build scripts.
+If the output of the linker is a build script or a test, then we rename the output and put a shell script in its place.
+This lets us wrap build scripts and tests.

 If the main cackle process reports that all API permission checks passed, then our linker proxy exits with success.
 Otherwise it fails and cargo aborts the build process.